daavidrgz/gtheme/README.md

 choose to download them.

 Besides, your system's settings will be loaded from `~/.config/gtheme/user_settings.toml`.
-You can edit that file with `gtheme config edit` or run the setup again with `gtheme setup`.
+You can edit that file with `gtheme config edit` or run the setup again with `gtheme config setup`.
 This file is very important in order to be hardware agnostic and enjoy a full **Plug and Play** experience.
 </details>

 #